Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Tips to overcome this challenge:

-• Rely heavily on social media measurement insights – In the face of constant change, your most reliable ally is data.
+• Rely heavily on social media measurement insights—In the face of constant change, your most reliable ally is data.
 Check your brand’s performance and that of your competitor for sudden spikes or drops to identify changes in the algorithm even before they’re officially announced.

-• Stay informed – Set up multiple sources of information about algorithm changes and start implementing changes in your strategy based on the news that you receive.
+• Stay informed—Set up multiple sources of information about algorithm changes and start implementing changes in your strategy based on the news that you receive.
 Follow official channels and join relevant communities to be among the first to find out what’s new on a particular social media channel.

 One of the digital marketing challenges not many social media managers are prepared for is how to deal with crises and legal compliance issues.
-It’s understandable - legal issues are one of the least pretty aspects of social media marketing and nobody wants to address them unless they really have to.
+It’s understandable; legal issues are one of the least pretty aspects of social media marketing, and nobody wants to address them unless they really have to.

-However, crises occur and social media managers are usually the first line of the defense.
+However, crises occur, and social media managers are usually the first line of defense.
 They are the ones on the receiving end of hateful DMs, or even lawsuit threats in extreme cases.
 They are the ones who have to come up with a diplomatic, legal team-approved response in order to put out fires that would otherwise damage the brand’s reputation.

 The lack of standardized procedures is one of the biggest marketing pain points, and it is particularly dangerous when it comes to legal situations that require instant action.